maedoc/tvb-virtualizer/web/README.md

 **Note:- The job list shown in the image is also just for the reference according to the <a href="https://pegasus.isi.edu/documentation/tutorial.php">Pegasus official tutorial</a>.**

+**WIP:-** We have a button `Click Here to View the DAX` which render the DAX graph for these jobs accordingly and shows the dependency between the Jobs.
+For this, we have parsed the nodes and edges of the dax file (present at TVB_patients/TVB1/configs/dax/main_bnm.dax) in the server.js.
+We can see these nodes and edges response on `http://localhost:8000/nodes and http://localhost:8000/edges` respectively.<br/>
+We have a graph component inside JobList where we can fetch the data according to nodes and edges by sending requests on server side and make a graph.
+We have used the **reactjs-graphs** npm package for this.
+Currently, it has the same example graph from the reactjs-graphs which have predefined nodes and edges.

 ## What we tried

 To start condor automatically, we have changed the docker image of TVB-recon and TVB-recon software.
 We have used [andypohl/htcondor](https://hub.docker.com/r/andypohl/htcondor/dockerfile) docker image in TVB-recon software.
 This `andypohl/htcondor` docker image works on CentOS 7.
 So, we have changed the TVB-recon software and TVB-recon dockerfile commands according to CentOS 7 instructions and after building both the image, still result was unexpected means condor didn't started automatically.<br/>